Constant Current USB-Controlled LED Driver

 Power Supply

 A 12 V, 1 A power supply is required to operate the upLED driver.
-We recommend the DS12 power supply (sold separately).
+We recommend the DS12 power supply (sold below).
 Each upLED driver ships with an adapter cable for use with the DS12 power supply.

 Alternatively, a user-assembled power supply may be used.
 Each driver ships with a power supply adapter, into which the user can insert two 0.5 mm2 wires that provide at least 1 A at 12 V. This adapter plugs into a receptacle on the rear panel that is shown in the Front & Back Panels tab.
 To protect against polarity reversal of the power supply and adapter connections, the upLED features input polarity protection; the upLED will not be destroyed, but it will not drive the connected LED.